xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 For each value:

-- The user can assign "yes, I want this option" or "no, I don't want this option".
+- The user can select "yes, I want this option" or "no, I don't want this option".
-- The system can assign "yes" or "no".
+- The system can select "yes" or "no" because of a rule.
 - The system can mark "yes" or "no" as incompatible.

-This means that, when we make assignments and render the current configuration, we need more than variable and value.
-We also need to know if it "yes" or "no".
-In the `/configure` endpoint the "yes" case is the considered the typical case and is treated without special attention.
+This means that, when we make assignments and render the current configuration, we need more than just the variable and value: We also need to know if it "yes" or "no".
+In the `/configure` endpoint, the "yes" case is the considered the typical case and is treated without special attention.
 The "no" case is called "excluded".

 Below is a sample response for a variable that accepts multiple assignments.
 As we can see, the `values` have an extra `excluded` state.